 There are a number of accommodation options in Entebbe across a range of price points.
 We recommend the following as a starting point/

 - 2Friends Beach Hotel – this is a good value option located by the shores of Lake Victoria and 10 minutes drive from the airport.
 The hotel has comfortable air-conditioned rooms, some with lake views, all with private bathrooms.
 There’s an on-site restaurant and beach bar, small outdoor swimming pool, and the staff are very friendly.
-This is where we have chosen to stay on both of our visits to Entebbe.
+We’ve stayed here a number of times and always had a good experience.

 - Papyrus Guest House – this is a good value option offering peaceful accommodation a little way from the centre of Entebbe.
 If you are looking for more of a traditional guest house feeling, this is a good option to consider.
 Rooms are all en-suite and there is an on-site restaurant for meals.
 Just note rooms have fans rather than air-conditioning.